amishi71/invariant-drift/README.md

   `hazard_lambda`, KSWIN's `alpha`) remain tuned against this project's *synthetic* event-count scale and have not been checked against real background.
-CUSUM's default (k=0.5, h=8.0) HAS been checked (see "CUSUM (k,h) retune attempt" above) -- its ARL is the right order of magnitude on real data, but its false-alarm rate is not, and no single-parameter retune fixes this cleanly.
+CUSUM's default (k=0.5, h=8.0) HAS been checked (see "CUSUM (k,h) retune" above): its ARL is the right order of magnitude on real data, but its false-alarm rate is not; a joint `(k,h)` retune narrows the gap meaningfully without closing it, and the residual gap is diagnosed (real background has ~6x the tail-weight of the synthetic generator; autocorrelation is ruled out) but not yet fixed.
+The natural next step -- calibrating the threshold against the empirical real residual distribution directly, rather than an implicitly Gaussian one -- is identified but not implemented here.
+- Real-data validation draws from a single Open Data record (one run range, 283876-284044, a narrow slice of Run2016H) -- generalization across run periods or datasets is untested.
 - The gradual-drift scenarios (`drift_sim/gradual.py`, lumi-trend based) remain synthetic-only -- a single Open Data record has no meaningful instantaneous-luminosity trend to perturb (see